GitHub - Nimaoth/Nev: Nev is a keyboard focused GUI and terminal text editor

 Diff View

-Nev is still relatively new, so many things are still missing or need improvement.
+Contributing Nev is still relatively new, so many things are still missing or need improvement.
 If you want to contribute, check out CONTRIBUTING.md.
+There is also a Discord server where you can ask questions.
+License This project is licensed under the MIT License.